Chronic Absenteeism and Truancy

 Doctor’s notes can be given to the building secretary, nurse, or an administrator either prior to the absence or upon return.

-Per Iowa Code and Iowa Department of Education guidance, students participating in competitive activities requiring them to be absent from school are not exempt.
+Per Iowa Code and Iowa Department of Education guidance, students participating in non-school competitive activities requiring them to be absent from school are not exempt.
 Our District will track these absences as required by the state and they will count toward chronic absenteeism.
 However, the absence will be excused by the school, and we will not impose any additional school-based consequences.
 Please notify your student’s teachers in advance of competitions so they can make a plan for your student to complete their school work.
 Please also speak with a building administrator regarding your specific situation.

 18. What happens if my student’s bus is late?